diegocontr/EpidemicSimulation/README.md

 The repository includes the files
-* `covid_model`: where using classes from EpiKit, we define a model for covid
+* `covid_model.py`: where using classes from EpiKit, we define a model for covid
 * `sistematic_simulations.py` : script to run several runs of simulation under the same condition.
 * `example_office_simulation.ipynb` : notebook to illustrate the use of the library.